Get answers to your most frequently asked questions!

 Sorry, we cannot accept late registrations as we order busses, supplies, and camp materials at that time.

-Should I include a copy of my daughter's physical record from the doctor?
+Should I send a copy of my daughter's physical record from the doctor?

 No, we only need a parent or guardian to complete the on line health history form.
 Please do not send extra paperwork.